20 Weeks Pregnant – What’s it like?

 20 Weeks Pregnant – Your baby’s growth

-In the 20th week since conception, you baby measures between 6.7 and 7.2 inches (170 and 185 millimeters).
+Last week, your baby was about the size of a summer squash.
+Now in the 20th week since conception, he or she measures between 6.7 and 7.2 inches (170 and 185 millimeters).
 Your baby gains weight mostly because he or she adds more fat, and lots of it.
 This week, his or her approximate weight is about 0.88 pounds (400 grams).

 Her taste and the tactile sensitivity improve.
 On the tongue’s surface taste buds begin to form and the brain and the nerve endings are now developed enough to process the sense of touch.

 In the 20th week, your baby wants to make the most of his or her newly acquired sensation of touch.
 She touches her face, other parts of the body, and sucks her fingers and thumb.

 With a girl, her vagina begins to form, although it will continue to develop until birth.
 Her uterus and ovaries are already positioned correctly, with all the eggs that she will need throughout her entire reproductive life.
 With a boy, during the 20th week his testicles begin to descend into his inguinal canal close to the testis.